creative-workflow/rpi-docker-development/README.md

 TODO

 ### Deploy to your 'real world' raspberry
-TODO
+##### via sd card

+##### via docker image update

-# Limitations
+## Limitations
 ### Sound

-Sound is not supported as you have to specify your drive to the emulator image.
-If you want to do so uncomment the line `export QEMU_AUDIO_DRV=none` in the `docker/emulator/emulator-run` file and rebuild the image ('docker-compose rebuild').
+Sound is not supported as you have to pass your drive to the emulator instance.
+If you want to do so, uncomment the line `export QEMU_AUDIO_DRV=none` in file `docker/emulator/emulator-run` and rebuild the image ('docker-compose rebuild').

 ### GUI

 At the moment there is no graphical user interface support.
-If you want to, you have to remove the `-nographic` parameter in `docker/emulator/emulator-run` and pass a device in `docker-compose.yml`
+If you need one, a good point to start is to remove the `-nographic` parameter in `docker/emulator/emulator-run` and pass a device in `docker-compose.yml`.